LucaLuke13/TalkyBotty/readme.md

 python3 main.py
 ```

-This will start the application, allowing it to process incoming voice messages and videos according to its current capabilities.
+This will start the application, allowing it to process incoming voice messages and videos.

+### Roadmap

+- [x] Receive messages using telegram
+- [x] Transcribe (and translate) voice messages using whisper.cpp
+- [x] Transcribe (and translate) video messages
+- [ ] Receive messages using signal-cli